DevonTomatoSandwich/Pi-Doorbell/README.md

 - Download this repo as a zip.
 - In the existing /home/pi folder of your pi insert the 'doorbell' folder found in the repo.
-- ensure file permissions are ok on scripts and logs
+- Ensure file permissions are ok on scripts and logs
   - doorbell.py and play.sh scripts must be executable so run
     `chmod a+x doorbell/doorbell.py`
     `chmod a+x doorbell/play.sh`
   - also the log file must be writeable so run
     `chmod a+w doorbell/doorbell.log`
 - (optional) add other wav files of your choosing ensuring to match the file names with the memes array at the top of 'doorbell.py'.
-- (optional) make the script run on boot using systemd.
+- Setup the .py script to run on boot using systemd.
 For this project you need to:
   - run the below command in a terminal
     `sudo nano /etc/systemd/user/doorbell.service`
     Note that the user directory is important as pulse audio only plays from a user and not a root user.